Prague Castle skeleton: Discovery

 The skeleton was discovered in the third courtyard of Prague Castle on 11 July 1928 by Ukrainian-born archaeologist Ivan Borkovský, who was leading a National Museum excavation project.
-The project was investigating a burial ground thought to be associated with an early hill fort on the site of Prague Castle (and dating to AD 800–1000).
+The project was investigating a burial ground thought to be associated with an early hill fort on the site of Prague Castle dating to AD 800–1000.
 It was a continuation of work begun in 1925 by Karel Guth, the head of the National Museum's archaeological department, that sought to identify archaeology associated with Wenceslaus I, Duke of Bohemia.
 Borkovský did not initially write a paper on the discovery of the skeleton as he was of insufficient academic rank, being only an assistant to the head of archaeology at the museum.
 Guth himself tended to publish papers a long time after excavation, and these often contained little detail.
 Borkovský was more prominent by the 1930s but was keen to keep a low profile on the potentially controversial matter of ethnic identification of the burial as he was seeking to obtain Czechoslovak nationality.

 The body belonged to a male; he was likely buried around AD 800–1000 and was given the identification number IIIN199.
 It was found just 30 cm below the courtyard surface and was in a wooden chamber measuring 3 m by 1.2 m, which was probably originally covered by a burial mound.
 The courtyard was constructed as part of a rebuilding of the castle in the late 11th century, and the graveyard was partially levelled to accommodate it.
-However, the integrity of graves seems to have been respected, and the courtyard's slabs successfully protected IIIN199 until the 20th-century.
+However, the integrity of graves seems to have been respected, and the courtyard's paving slabs successfully protected IIIN199 until the 20th century.

 IIIN199 was found to be exceptionally tall for the period, some 1.75 m in height, with robust bones that suggested a muscular build.
 The skeleton was buried lying on his back with his head angled to the left.
 The skeleton's right hand was found to be resting on the handle of a metre-long iron sword, which was the only sword to be found in all 1,500 early medieval graves excavated at the castle.
 Two knives were located near the body's left hand, and at the right elbow an object was found that could have been either a razor or a fire steel, which would have been an important status symbol.
 At the skeleton's feet were a small wooden bucket (often used by Vikings as ceremonial drinking vessels) and an iron axe head.
 Near the pelvis were found remains of a leather bag that held a small, decorated flint.